Financial Survey: Pactiv Evergreen (NASDAQ:PTVE) & Reynolds Consumer Products (NASDAQ:REYN)

-Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN) are both mid-cap consumer discretionary companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, valuation, risk, dividends and institutional ownership.
+Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, dividends, analyst recommendations, valuation, risk and profitability.

 Analyst Recommendations

-This is a summary of current recommendations for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.

 |Sell Ratings